SimonHaas/audible-toolbox/README.md

 # audible-toolbox

-A collection of scripts packaged as a docker image to help you backup your audible books.
+A collection of scripts packaged as a docker image to help you convert and backup your audible books.

 ## usage